A chancers guide to riding a motorcycle around India

 From Rishikesh to Nahan the route was the reverse of the path that I’d cycled nearly there years before.
 The memory of this struck me as we approached Nahan and then more vividly again as we neared Shimla; I’d spent the night with a fellow bike traveler bedded down at the side of the road after a family had declined our request to pitch a tent in their back garden – the only flat area for many miles – this night was restless to say the least, and as the early morning toy train pulled itself slowly upwards we were glad to breathe into a new day.

 Our day ended with a chance meeting of an Italian couple motorcycling form Italy to Nepal.
 Michal and Mirta were five months in to their epic journey and it was a joy to share stories of Central Asia; the great Silk Road cities of Samarkhand, Bukhara and Tashkent.
 The guys had had to fly their Africa Twin by cargo plane from Tashkent to Delhi due to visa challenges with Pakistan and permission complications for entering China with a motorcycle.
-Despite these difficulties they were now ten happy days into their India motorcycle tour.
+Despite these difficulties they were now ten happy days into their motorcycle tour of India.

 A thin silver sliver of crescent moon rose above our weary heads, like the steel of a Sabreuse slicing through the dusk of the crisp evening air.
 We had reached the town of Waknaghat, some 248km from our early morning crossing of the bridge over holy water.
 A great way to round off a very successful day’s riding.